adamint/spotify-web-api-kotlin/README.md

 spotifyAppApi(clientId, clientSecret).build()
 ```

-You can also build the API asynchronously using kotlin coroutines!
+You can also build the API asynchronously using Kotlin coroutines.
 ```kotlin
 runBlocking {
     spotifyAppApi(clientId, clientSecret).buildAsyncAt(this) { api ->